dreamineering/business-administration/docs/meta/playbook/release-planning/README.md

 ## Goals

-No more thinking of the product along Country or Windows v Web!!!
+No more thinking of the product along Country or Windows v Web!
+Use [workflows](https://www.intercom.com/blog/using-job-stories-design-features-ui-ux/) to understand how feature connect customers to product benefits.

 - Remove Silos
 - Put place work into best workflows to give job context